14Smits/Heart-disease-risk-project/README.md

 ## Comparison of Datasets

 The performance of the logistic regression model is compared between the blood parameters dataset and the general health categories dataset to understand the impact of different types of features on the prediction of heart disease risk.

+## Tableau Visualization

+A Tableau visualization is created to map the cases of heart attacks across the US.
+This visualization provides a geographic perspective on the distribution and frequency of heart attacks, offering additional insights into regional patterns and risk factors.
+Please visit this [Tableau Visualization](https://public.tableau.com/shared/67STXKFPH?:display_count=n&:origin=viz_share_link).

 ## Conclusion